EDCD/EDDN/schemas/README-EDDN-schemas.md

    UTC, aka 'Zulu Time' as in the example above.
 You MUST ensure that you are doing this properly.
 Do not claim 'Z' whilst actually using a local time that is offset from UTC.

+   Listeners MAY make decisions on accepting data based on this time stamp, i.e. "too old".
 2. One other key/value pair representing the data.
 In general there will be much more than this.
 Again, consult the
    [schemas and their documentation](./).